zuozhenggh/learning-library/data-management-library/database/machine-learning/oml4sql/oml4sql-anomaly-detection/oml4sql-anomaly-detection.md

 ![view-SSH-Hosts](../oml4sql-anomaly-detection/images/view-ssh.png)

 3. Right clic on SSH Hots and then do clic in New SSH Host, write values in each field and then clic Ok.
+The public and private IP can be obtained from OCI, entering Compute/Instances and you will be able to see and copy this data.

 ![ssh-remote-host](../oml4sql-anomaly-detection/images/ssh-remote-host.png)